eiscor/eiscor/GUIDE.md

 Jared L. Aurentz, November 2014

 ## Introduction ##
 __eiscor__ is a collection of Fortran 90 subroutines for accurately and efficiently solving structured matrix eigenvalue problems using unitary core transformations.
 These algorithms were developed in a series of papers written by this author and his collaborators.
-See the __README.md__ for a list of related publications.
+(See the [__README.md__](https://github.com/jaurentz/eiscor/blob/development/README.md) for a list of related publications.)
 Many of these methods are motivated by polynomial root finding using companion matrices.
 It is important to note that __eiscor__ is not explictly about polynomial root finding but about supplying users with basic subroutines for more general classes of problems.
-There is no doubt that users of this package will be interested in root finding and we caution them to see __eiscor__ as only a first step for solving these problems and not as an all-encompassing technique.
+There is no doubt that users of this package will be interested in root finding and we caution them to see __eiscor__ as only a first step for solving these problems and not as an all-encompassing solution.

 ### Note about this guide ###
 This guide as well as all the documents in this library are formatted using the language [__Markdown__](http://daringfireball.net/projects/markdown/). __Markdown__ is a language that uses simple formatting commands to convert basic text to __HTML__ and we suggest that the user view these documents using a __Markdown__ compatible document viewer for the best experience.

+## Expert routines ##
+Every subroutine in __eiscor__ contains a comment block that describes what the subroutine does and the basic interface.
+Most users will only interact with a handful of subroutines which we refer to as _Expert_.
+For more detailed descriptions of these _Expert_ routines please look in the [__eiscor/src/docs__](https://github.com/jaurentz/eiscor/tree/master/src/docs) directory for guides written in __Markdown__.

 ## Installation ##
 __eiscor__ is entirely self contained which makes installation incredibly simple.